backdrop-contrib/ip_blocking/README.md

 an individual entry (admin/reports/event/EVENT_NUMBER) and block (or unblock) an IP address from the "Operation" link.

-This link will be shown for events of types 'access denied', 'antiscan', 'blocked_ip', 'login_allowlist', 'page not found', 'system', 'user' only if IP address is valid and not the current user's IP address.
+This link will be shown for events of types 'access denied', 'antiscan', 'ip_blocking', 'login_allowlist', 'page not found', 'system', 'user' and 'php' only if it is valid IP address, and not the IP address of the currently logged in user.

 **Screenshots** are available at https://findlab.net/projects/ip-address-blocking